 Despite the occasional need to grind through "ponderous one-on-one battles", as Nadia Oxford put it, I enjoyed revisiting the land of Alefgard.
 I picked up on things I might not have noticed when I first discovered the game as a pre-teen.

-Trying to relate this classic game to the point in my life where I am re-experiencing it, and noticing that the hero had no discernible mouth, I imagined he was wearing a face mask.
+Trying to relate this classic game to the point in my life where I am re-experiencing it in a pandemic, and noticing that the hero had no discernible mouth, I imagined he was wearing a face mask.

 The final foe is the Dragonlord, who sits deep in his castle, visible from the hero's home base yet unreachable until the Staff of Rain and the Sunstone have been collected and traded for the Rainbow Drop.